 Excursions and weekend activities

-KCAI has adopted the policy of gender neutral restrooms on campus in a variety of buildings, including the Living Center.
+KCAI has adopted the policy of gender-neutral restrooms on campus in a variety of buildings.
+Single-gender restrooms are still available at certain locations throughout campus including the Living Center.
 This has been done in an effort to make KCAI’s campus more comfortable, safe and welcoming.
 KCAI values and celebrates the individuals that come together to form this community and seeks to provide spaces that respect the honor and dignity of everyone regardless of sex, gender or gender expression.

-All other students will live in the Living Center on campus in shared rooms with a shared floor restroom.
+All students will live in the Living Center on campus in shared rooms with a shared floor restroom.
 The Living Center includes an exercise room, cafeteria and shared living spaces per floor.
-Breakfast, lunch and dinner are included in the meal plan.
+Breakfast, lunch, and dinner are included in the meal plan.

-Grades will be shared will students by August 15th.
+Grades will be shared with students by August 30th.

-Students may request a transcript on August 15th through the National Student Clearing House.
+Students may request a transcript starting August 30th through the National Student Clearing House.

 Notice of Non-Discrimination